digital-asset/docs.daml.com/README.md

 These credentials will be used by every version under the `docs` folder.
 You only need to set them up once, at the top-level of the repo.

+> :warning: You need to have read access to the assembly repo on Artifactory.
+> If you don't, please send an email to help@ to request access.

 ## For each docs release

 When there is a change to the root website, the entire site needs to be reindexed for searching.
 This includes any time a new version of the docs is released.
 Until the reindexing is done, the site search engine may still bring up deleted and moved pages in search results.
 Then when a viewer clicks that search result, a 404 error is displayed.
 Google search will eventually catch up without intervention.
 Following are the steps to reindex the site search: